Beef From Farm to Table

-Can hormones & antibiotics be used in cattle raising?
+Can hormones and antibiotics be used in cattle raising?

 Antibiotics may be given to prevent or treat disease in cattle.
 A "withdrawal" period is required from the time antibiotics are administered until it is legal to slaughter the animal.
-This is so residues can exit the animal's system.
+This allows antibiotic residues to exit the animal's system.
 FSIS randomly samples cattle at slaughter and tests for residues.
-Data from this Monitoring Plan have shown a very low percentage of residue violations.
+Data from this monitoring plan have shown a very low percentage of residue violations.
 Not all antibiotics are approved for use in all classes of cattle.
 However, if there is a demonstrated therapeutic need, a veterinarian may prescribe an antibiotic that is approved in other classes for an animal in a non-approved class.
 In this case, no detectable residues of this drug may be present in the edible tissues of the animal at slaughter.

 How is beef inspected?

-USDA Prime beef (about two percent of graded beef) has more fat marbling, so it is the most tender and flavorful.
+USDA Prime beef (about 2% of graded beef) has more fat marbling, so it is the most tender and flavorful.
 However, it is higher in fat content.
 Most of the graded beef sold in supermarkets is USDA Choice or USDA Select.
-The protein, vitamin, and mineral content of beef are similar regardless of the grade.
+The protein, vitamin and mineral content of beef are similar regardless of the grade.

 In connection with the USDA Beef Carcass Quality Grading Program under the Agricultural Marketing Service (AMS) and grades such as USDA Prime, Choice and Select, this program provides retailers with a new tool to help their customers identify what specific cuts of beef are consistently tender or very tender.